srubarmartin/srubarmartin.github.io/_posts/2026-3-23-day-in-lisbon.md

 ## The Pond

 The Navy building near the waterfront was painted light blue, almost baby blue.
 Still the Ministry of Defence — not a museum, not a monument, but a working building for what remains of a navy that once commanded half the world's sea routes.
-The boys walked past it without looking.
+The boys walked past it.

 What they noticed was the pond.